adogio/Dogo/README.md

     text="logoName"
     sub="subName"  (optional)
     size="large/medium(default if not assign size)/small"  (optional)
-    num="mainLogo(logoId use to trigger animate)(leave empty to use single way trigger)"  (optional) onClick="function on click"  (optional)
+    // NUM is required when using react-router, which will effect the unmount function num="mainLogo(logoId use to trigger animate)(leave empty to use single way trigger)"  (optional) force=true or false //(unmount function force)
+    onClick="function on click"  (optional)
     center="center color" (optional)
     width="logo width(number)"// use like width={15}  (optional)